-Believe me I get it, you love your OTP.
-You have that one ship you love more than any other, believe me I get it.
-I have been there, but forcing others to agree with your pairings and threatening and spamming them until they agree with your shipping choices is not going to make you friends in the long run.
-All it will do is make other fans within the fandom not want to interact with you, then you will find yourself surrounded by people with the same opinion on the pairing as you, I know what you are thinking that’s great, now I can spend my time only with like minded fans and don’t have to deal with ‘haters’ anymore.
-This however I can guarantee end.
+Believe me, I get it, you love your OTP.
+You have that one ship you love more than any other, believe me, I get it.
+I have been there, but forcing others to agree with your pairings and threatening and spamming them until they agree with your shipping choices are not going to make your friends in the long run.
+All it will do is make other fans within the fandom not want to interact with you, then you will find yourself surrounded by people with the same opinion on the pairing as you, I know what you are thinking that’s great, now I can spend my time only with like-minded fans and don’t have to deal with ‘haters’ anymore.
+This, however, I can guarantee end.
 One day you will like another pairing in another fandom and if those friends you were so close to in the previous fandom don’t agree with you whether that be the pairing or the new fandom itself, what then?
-Well the ship wars will begin again and you will find yourself in a friend circle that will continue to shrink until there is just you and your precious ships.
-Your fictional characters you love and no one else.
+Well, the ship wars will begin again and you will find yourself in a friend circle that will continue to shrink until there is just you and your precious ships.
+The fictional characters you love and no one else.

-On it’s own merit Hetalia is still one of the most hilariously clever anime I have watched and not all the fans are as bad as some might have you believe, in fact there is a really great community on the Hetalia Amino.
-It was bad, it was cringe worthy at times but don’t let a fan base make you miss out on an awesome series.
-If I did that I would have never watched Steven Universe and it is one of my favourite current airing shows.
+On its own merit Hetalia is still one of the most hilariously clever anime I have watched and not all the fans are as bad as some might have you believe, in fact, there is a really great community on the Hetalia Amino.
+It was bad, it was cringeworthy at times but don’t let a fan base make you miss out on an awesome series.
+If I did that I would have never watched Steven Universe and it is one of my favorite current airing shows.